opnsense/docs/source/manual/how-tos/multiwan.rst

 Unequal Balancing (Weight)
 --------------------------
-If you have a non symmetric setup with one IPS having a much higher bandwidth than the other then you can set a weight on each gateway to change the load balance.
+If you have a non symmetric setup with one ISP having a much higher bandwidth than the other then you can set a weight on each gateway to change the load balance.
 For instance if you have one line of 10 Mbps and one of 20 Mbps then set the weight of the first one to 1 and the second one to 2.
 This way the second